-FOR DETAILS OF THE BOOK LAUNCH GO TO https://cressinghamvoices.wordpress.com/news/
+FOR DETAILS OF HOW TO GET HOLD OF THE BOOK

 Cressingham Voices is a resident led writing project taking place in the shifting landscape of inner city regeneration.
 Work produced by writer-in-residence Anne E Cooper and other residents of the Cressingham Gardens Estate in South London will be compiled in an illustrated book and serve as a record of and tribute to the ability of a community to continue to live and love under conditions of uncertainty and fear, a testament to the tenacity of a community driven to contemplate choices not of their own making.